Your Voice Matters at the Connecticut General Assembly

 It will help to know the number of the bill you're interested in.
 To find out, call the bill status information room at (860) 240-0555, or call one of the toll-free numbers listed below and ask to be transferred to the Information Room.

 The Connecticut General Assembly's internet site (www.cga.ct.gov) will allow you to retrieve the bill status information on the bill you are interested in, including current text, up-to-date actions on the bill, introducer, statement of purpose and co-sponsors.

-When you are called, sit at the speaker's desk.
-You may begin with "Madam Chair, Mr. Chairman" (as appropriate) "and members of the committee."
+When you are called, you may begin with "Madam Chair, Mr. Chairman" (as appropriate) "and members of the committee."
 Introduce yourself very distinctly so the transcriber can understand, and mention your town and the number and title of the bill you'll be speaking on.
 In addition, most hearings and meetings are covered by Connecticut Network (CT-N) for broadcast over local cable access stations.

 Indicate right away whether you support the bill, oppose it, or are offering suggestions to improve it.
 Then explain your reasoning.
 Follow this procedure for each bill you discuss.

 Keep your remarks short; 3-5 minutes is usually enough, but be sure not to exceed any announced time limits.
 If other speakers have already made your point, you can say that you agree with, or want to associate yourself with the remarks of one or more previous speakers.
 Your views and your name will then be clearly on record.

 When you finish, remain attentive for a moment, in case committee members want to ask questions.
 You will be dismissed by the committee clerk or co-chair and you are then be removed from the hearing and may continue to watch on CT-N or YouTube Live.

 To Contact Your Legislator

 The General Assembly maintains several toll-free numbers through which you may be transferred to a legislator or to the bill status information room.